'Bowled' that was not to be: Tendulkar-Warne have fun discussion on Stokes' lucky survival | Sports-Games

 - Australia

-England batter Ben Stokes had the luckiest of escapes in recent times when a Cameroon Green ball hit his stumps but he survived as the bails did not come off, prompting legends Shane Warner and Sachin Tendulkar to discuss the introduction of the possible new law.
+England batter Ben Stokes had luckiest of escapes in recent times when a Cameroon Green ball hit his stumps but he survived as the bails did not come off, prompting legends Shane Warne and Sachin Tendulkar to discuss introduction of a possible new law.

 ''Should a law be introduced called ‘hitting the stumps' after the ball has hit them but not dislodged the bails?
 What do you think guys?
 Let's be fair to bowlers,'' tweeted Tendulkar tagging Warne.